mihaicostin/samples/README.md

   * Pros: Write the DAOs using JPA (again, dao can be unaware of spring if that is required) in a way that is totally decoupled from the used provider.
   * Cons: Maybe if you need some ORM (hibernate in this case) specific and unique feature
 * Spring Data JPA over JPA with Hibernate as provider.
-  * Pros: You get some free functionality by using the provided repository interfaces and support for Querydsl
+  * Pros: You get some free functionality by using the provided repository interfaces and support for Querydsl.
   * Cons: Maybe you loose some of the clarity by adding yet another layer between your code and the db.
+  * you don't get to actually implement the DAO - instead you'll work with the repository interface coupled with the @Query annotations.